HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="median-links-to-external-sites.png",
   caption="Median number of links to external sites.", description="A rank distribution of the median count of external links.
-On desktop, for the top 1,000 sites it’s 16 links.
-For the top 10,000 sites, it’s 14 links.
-For the top 100,000 sites, it’s 10 links.
-For the top 1,000,000 sites, it’s 8 links.
-For the top 10 million sites, it’s 7 links, and for all sites it’s 6 links.
-For mobile, it’s slightly lower at 11, 11, 8, 7,6, and 6 links, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1915373603&format=interactive", sheets_gid="2137900612", sql_file="outgoing_links_by_rank -2024.sql"
+On desktop, for the top 1,000 sites it's 16 links.
+For the top 10,000 sites, it's 14 links.
+For the top 100,000 sites, it's 10 links.
+For the top 1,000,000 sites, it's 8 links.
+For the top 10 million sites, it's 7 links, and for all sites it's 6 links.
+For mobile, it's slightly lower at 11, 11, 8, 7,6, and 6 links, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1915373603&format=interactive", sheets_gid="2137900612", sql_file="outgoing_links_by_rank -2024.sql"